ChenyaS/Scheme-Interpreter/README.md

 python3 scheme.py tests.scm
 The tests.scm file contains a long list of sample Scheme expressions and their expected values.
 Many of these examples are from Chapters 1 and 2 of Structure and Interpretation of Computer Programs

-Links to an external site., the textbook from which Composing Programs is adapted.
+ , the textbook from which Composing Programs is adapted.

 Part 1: The Evaluator
 In Part 1, you will develop the following features of the interpreter: